shipperstack/shipper/shippy/README.md

 Enable debug mode for all invocations.
 When set to true, the `-d`/`--debug` flag will have no effect, and all invocations of shippy will run with debug mode enabled.

+# Status

+shippy returns exit codes based on the results.

+`1` - Ctrl-C exit

+`2` - one or more builds failed to upload and/or set disabled status